lrivallain/ai-900-mindmap/README.md

     - **Translator**: Real-time text language translation.
     - [**QnA Maker**](https://www.qnamaker.ai/): Create a question-and-answer layer over your data.
       - NLP service to create a conversation/question-and-answer layer over your data.
-      - Uses a fixed knowledge base to answer questions with repetable answers.
+      - Uses a fixed knowledge base to answer questions with repeatable answers.
       - Data is stored in Azure Search, then QnA Maker uses the top results to answer questions with a confidence score.
       - Multi-turn conversations are supported (A question can be followed by another